New vs. Used Warehouse Pallet Racking Systems – Which is Best?

 Understanding Load Capacity and Distribution

-Load capacity refers to the maximum weight each shelf and overall racking system can safely hold – exceeding this limit risks structural integrity, potentially leading to collapses that can endanger both personnel and goods.
+Load capacity refers to the maximum weight each storage level and overall racking system can safely hold – exceeding this limit to increases the risk of a racking failure which causes collapses that can endanger both personnel and goods.
 Understanding (and sticking to) the specified load capacities is essential for maintaining a safe warehouse environment.

 Regular training for warehouse staff on understanding and respecting these load limits is the only way to ensure ongoing safety and operational efficiency.